 Helping clients across the Jersey Shore in Point Pleasant, Toms River, Jackson, Wall, Sea Girt, and Brick.

-The restraining order is a powerful tool used by law enforcement and the courts to ensure the safety of those who have suffered from or are at risk of domestic violence or harassment.
-However, before the courts will grant a final restraining order and extend the protections it provides to at-risk individuals, there are three very specific proofs that need to be determined in order to assure that such an order is warranted.
+The restraining order is a powerful tool used by law enforcement and the courts to ensure those who have suffered from or are at risk of domestic violence or harassment.
+However, before the courts will grant a final restraining order and extend the protections it provides to at-risk individuals, three concrete proofs need to be determined to ensure that such an order is warranted.

 Put simply, these proofs are:

 Did an actual act of domestic violence take place?

 To determine if an act of domestic violence occurred, the judge will want to know whether the precipitating incident fits the criteria for one or more Crimes of Domestic Violence, as defined by the New Jersey Prevention of Domestic Violence Act.
 These Crimes include: